Choosing between the various office coffee machines can be a daunting task for those who are tasked to set up their office’s office pantry.

 The powder that is used in instant coffee machines is also special, usually with an added anti-caking agent to stop moisture from clumping the various powder mixes.
 This essentially means that you will need to get these machines and the powder mixes from a dedicated supplier on a contracted schedule, and may not be ideal if you do wish for commitment or to be tied down to a contract.

-If you like to know why and how to choose office coffee machines, click on the link for more information or drop us a message below to find out more.
+If you like to know why and how to choose office coffee machines, click on the link to our homepage for more information or drop us a message below to find out more.

 OCM was started in 2007, focusing first on coffee machines, then marketing for coffee and food and beverage companies.
 Check out this restaurant marketing guide to learn more about the many campaigns and companies we have worked with.